Radio spectrum: Limits

 lower than 3000 GHz, propagated in space without artificial guide".
 At the high frequency end the radio spectrum is bounded by the infrared band.
 The boundary between radio waves and infrared waves is defined at different frequencies in different scientific fields.
 The terahertz band, from 300 gigahertz to 3 terahertz, can be considered either as microwaves or infrared.
 It is the highest band categorized as radio waves by the International Telecommunication Union. but spectroscopic scientists consider these frequencies part of the far infrared and mid infrared bands.

 Because it is a fixed resource, the practical limits and basic physical considerations of the radio spectrum, the frequencies which are useful for radio communication, are determined by technological limitations which are impossible to overcome.
 So although the radio spectrum is becoming increasingly congested, there is no possible way to add additional frequency bandwidth outside of that currently in use.
 The lowest frequencies used for radio communication are limited by the increasing size of transmitting antennas required.
 The size of antenna required to radiate radio power efficiently increases in proportion to wavelength or inversely with frequency.
 Below about 10 kHz (a wavelength of 30 km), elevated wire antennas kilometers in diameter are required, so very few radio systems use frequencies below this.
 A second limit is the decreasing bandwidth available at low frequencies, which limits the data rate that can be transmitted.
 Below about 30 kHz, audio modulation is impractical and only slow baud rate data communication is used.
 The lowest frequencies that have been used for radio communication are around 80 Hz, in ELF submarine communications systems built by a few nations' navies to communicate with their submerged submarines hundreds of meters underwater.
 These employ huge ground dipole antennas 20–60 km long excited by megawatts of transmitter power, and transmit data at an extremely slow rate of about 1 bit per minute (17 millibits per second, or about 5 minutes per character).

 The highest frequencies useful for radio communication are limited by the absorption of microwave energy by the atmosphere.
 As frequency increases above 30 GHz (the beginning of the millimeter wave band), atmospheric gases absorb increasing amounts of power, so the power in a beam of radio waves decreases exponentially with distance from the transmitting antenna.
 At 30 GHz, useful communication is limited to about 1 km, but as frequency increases the range at which the waves can be received decreases.
-In the terahertz band above 300 GHz, the radio waves are attenuated to zero within a few meters, so the atmosphere is essentially opaque.
+In the terahertz band above 300 GHz, the radio waves are attenuated to zero within a few meters due to the absorption of electromagnetic radiation by the atmosphere (mainly due to ozone, water vapor and carbon dioxide), which is so great that it is essentially opaque to electromagnetic emissions, until it becomes transparent again near the near-infrared and optical window frequency ranges.